Barcode Scanner SDK for iOS

 AIM Off

-The aim off command (SBT_DEVICE_AIM_OFF) is used to AIM on.
-The following code example demonstrates how to command the scanner's trigger to be released.
+The Aim Off command (SBT_DEVICE_AIM_OFF) is used to turn off the aim.
+The following code example demonstrates how to command the scanner to turn off the aim.

-// Create XML string to command scanner ID 3 to AIM off
+// Create XML string to command scanner ID 3 to turn off the aim

 NSString *xmlInput = [NSString stringWithFormat:@"<inArgs><scannerID>%d</scannerID></inArgs>",scannerId];